shahriar-shojib/nagad-payment-gateway/README.md

 > MIT

-> DISCLAIMER: This software comes with absolutely no warranty and is not affiliated with the company **`Bkash`** in any way.
+> DISCLAIMER: This software comes with absolutely no warranty and is not affiliated with the company **`Nagad`** in any way.
 Use at your own risk.
 Author and Contributors are not responsible for any financial damages, outages etc.

 ### Author